SRv6d/rpsl-rs/docs/python/README.md

 </div>
 <br>

 An [RFC 2622] conformant Routing Policy Specification Language (RPSL) parser with a focus on speed and correctness.

-It is written in Rust and extensively leverages zero-copy, [outperforming other parsers](docs/benchmark) by a factor of 33-60x.
-To ensure robust parsing of any valid RPSL input, an exhaustive suite of [property based tests](tests/property_based/) is used.
+⚡️ Outperforms other parsers by a factor of 33-60x\
+📰 Complete implementation for multiline RPSL values\
+🧠 Low memory footprint by leveraging zero-copy\
+🧪 Robust parsing of any valid input ensured by Property Based Tests

 ## Example